apegroup/APEReactiveNetworking/README.md

 - Project logo
 - Async image downloads  for cell updating (extension of UIImage?)
 - Support for cookie headers (since Google AppEngine does not support setting Response headers, we cannot set a new jwt token in headers)
-- A custom NSURLSession with request timeout set to 10 s
+- A custom URLSession with request timeout set to 10 s
 - Add HTTPS  + SSL certificate validation support
 - Consider response caching (using HTTP headers: ETag, If-Modified-Since, Last-Modified)
 - Extend the Example project with more api methods, better commenting etc